22nd June 2025

 How Long Is The UCAT?

 The UCAT test is two hours long.
-There are five subtests, and each subtest takes up a different amount of time.
-For every section, you get one minute to read instructions before starting to answer the questions.
+There are four subtests, and each subtest takes up a different amount of time.
+For three sections, you get one minute and thirty seconds to read instructions before starting to answer the questions, and for Quantitative Reasoning, it’s two minutes.

 Tip 1: Know your UCAT timings per question